project-alfox/backend/README.md

 - Install the [JDK10](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html)
 - and run `./gradlew runJar`

+To setup the project in IntelliJ, run `./gradlew idea`.
+This will only need to be run once ever.

 #### Using

 - To serve the frontend, set output directory to `src/main/resources/static`